hrvestigo/holistic-pay/charts/person-structure/README.md

   keyPath: "name-of-key-file-from-secret" # string value
 ```

-In this case, Helm chart will take care of mounting certificate and key files to expected location, the only requirement is to set secret name and names of certificate and key files into values file.
+In this case, Helm chart will take care of mounting certificate and key files to expected location.
+The only requirement is to set secret name and names of certificate and key files into values file.

-#### Provide trust store from custom `initContainer`
+#### Provide trust store with custom `initContainer`

 If outbound resources (Kafka or database) require TLS connection, trust store with required certificates should also be provided.